Cyclocosmia

 Predators Wasps and scorpions

-Diet Cricket, moth, beetles, and grasshopper
+Diet Cricket, moths, beetles, and grasshoppers

 Lifespan Approximately 5 – 10 years